Coolzayen/ProxyHub/README.md

 Hi, welcome to ProxyHub!
 Our team (me, myself, and I) are commited to finding the best proxies so you can get the freedom you deserve.
+We organize proxies into an "easy-to-access" way allowing you to get your links as painless and free as possible.
+We check every proxy on Friday's (or on rare occsaions Saturday) to make sure they are up and running.
+Enjoy yourself.

+                                                                                               -Coolzayen

 ⚠️DO NOT ENTER PERSONAL INFO INTO PROXIES AS THEY CAN STEAL PASSWORDS AND LOGIN DATA⚠️